-The Hampden Medium Security Facility, also known as the “Main Institution”, is located in Ludlow, Massachusetts.
+The Hampden County Correctional Center, also known as the “Main Institution”, is located in Ludlow, Massachusetts.
 An average count is 900 male inmates.

-Sentenced inmates are expected to maintain a 40 hour work week of participation in productive activities within the facility that include both job assignments and programs.
-All sentenced inmates go through a Basic Inmates’ Intensive Regimen, and continue with programs that address their deficits in substance abuse, education, employment, anger management, victim awareness, etc.
+Sentenced inmates are expected to maintain a 40-hour work week of participation in productive activities within the facility that include both job assignments and programs.
+All sentenced inmates go through a Basic Inmates’ Intensive Regimen and continue with programs that address their needs relating to substance abuse, education, employment, anger management, victim awareness, etc.

 The Sheriff’s philosophy is that re-entry into the community begins on day one of incarceration, and the intent of the medium-security facility is to begin a continuum of return to the community as law-abiding, productive citizens.